-Classics of Strategy and Diplomacy is a website designed to encourage the study of those books, memoirs, essays, and speeches that best illuminate the nature of international politics and military affairs.
-We also explore forgotten, neglected and misunderstood classics; and identify contemporary writings that we expect to have lasting intellectual and political value.
-We pay particular attention to significant contributions by American writers and statesmen.
+The Classics of Strategy and Diplomacy is a project designed to encourage the study of those books, memoirs, essays, speeches, and documents that best illuminate the nature of international politics and strategic affairs.
 The Classics website provides the central resource base for this activity, and links together an informal consortium of academic institutions and scholars under the administrative auspices of the Ashbrook Center for Public Affairs at Ashland University.
 The project is coordinated by Dr. Patrick J. Garrity, Miller Center of Public Affairs, the University of Virginia.
 The website includes:

 - Links to Other Sites of Interest

 We do not aim for definitive solutions to current policy matters.
-We recognize that the practical application of strategy and diplomacy is the task of statesmen.
-Strategic classicists, as such, run the risk of becoming armchair generals or policy ideologues.
-John Quincy Adams—a bookish statesman if there ever was one—concluded that the study of the classics, to be fully realized must be accompanied by a natural aptitude for policy and real-world experience.
+We recognize that the practical application of strategy and diplomacy is the task of statesmanship.
+Strategic classicists, as such, run the risk of becoming armchair generals or political ideologues.
+John Quincy Adams—a bookish statesman if there ever was one—concluded that the lessons of the Classics, to be applied properly, must be accompanied by a natural aptitude for policy and real-world experience.
 We hope to contribute modestly to the first element of the prudential triumvirate.